 Making a Decision

 In the end, choosing a high-performance shell comes down to conditions and activity level.
 The good news is that both hardshells and softshells are completely viable options for mountaineering, skiing, snowshoeing, hiking, and climbing.
-A hardshell will be the best option for days of heavy precipitation and high winds, while a softshell will be better for mild days when dumping heat while traveling uphill or fast is the goal.
+A hardshell will be the best option for days of heavy precipitation and high winds, while a softshell will be better for mild days when dumping heat while traveling fast or uphill (or both) is the goal.
 In our experience, the more familiar we’ve become with our gear and the conditions we’ll be heading into, the more we find ourselves reaching for a softshell above all else (or even a stretchy windbreaker jacket).
-It might not be water- or wind-proof, but its stretch and comfort make it a lot more enjoyable to wear all day long.
-And realistically, those that spend a lot of time in the outdoors will eventually have at least one of each type of shell in their quiver.
+It might not be fully water- or windproof, but its stretch and comfort make it a lot more enjoyable to wear all day long.
+And realistically, those who spend a lot of time outdoors will eventually have at least one of each type of shell in their quiver.

-Once you have a better idea of what shell is best suited to your needs, you can begin to narrow down your search.
-To help, we’ve compiled a list of our favorite hardshell and softshell jackets, including helpful comparison tables and buying advice below the picks.
-And for even more categories, be sure to take a look at our winter gear reviews and ski gear reviews.
+Once you have a better idea of which type of shell is best suited to your needs, you can begin to narrow down your search.
+To help, we’ve compiled lists of our favorite hardshell and softshell jackets, including helpful comparison tables and buying advice.
+Below are our top picks in each category, from budget-friendly options for those looking to save to feathery and highly packable designs for fast-and-light enthusiasts.

 Powered by Drupal